We're an affiliate

 Power

-Gas lawn mowers are, without a doubt, more powerful than their cordless counterparts.
-The question to ask yourself is – do I need that extra power?
-Well, if have no regular lawn maintenance schedule and only cut the grass when it is knee high, then a gas mower is the way to go.
-Gas mowers are also better suited for commercial purposes due to the steel decks, build quality and superior power.
+Gas lawn mowers are more powerful than electric cordless mowers.
+However, the question you need to ask yourself is whether you need that extra power.
+If you have no regular lawn maintenance schedule and only cut the grass when it is knee high, then a gas mower is the way to go.
+Gas mowers are also better suited for commercial purposes due to their steel decks, build quality, and superior power.

-There are other advantages to having a lawn mower with more power.
-The first is its ability to mulch the grass cuttings more effectively; this is of course if you have a gas mower that has a mulching ability.
-Mulching cuts the grass clippings into tiny pieces that are deposited back into the lawn providing a natural fertilizer, that is essential for keeping your lawn healthy, green and disease free.
-There is no doubt from my tests that a gas mower does indeed cut the grass clippings into smaller pieces due to its superior power compared to that of a cordless electric mulching mower.
+Another advantage of having more power is the mower’s ability to mulch the grass cuttings more effectively.
+Mulching cuts the grass clippings into tiny pieces that are deposited back into the lawn, providing a natural fertilizer that is essential for keeping your lawn healthy, green, and disease-free.
+Gas mowers do a better job at cutting the grass clippings into smaller pieces due to their superior power compared to cordless electric mulching mowers.

 Cost

-Charging your electric cordless mower’s battery is cost effective and compares favorably to purchasing gasoline for your gas mower.
-Having said that, bear in mind that lawn mower batteries have a limited life span and will need to be replaced between 3 and 5 years, depending on usage.
+Charging your cordless mower’s battery is cost-effective and compares favorably to purchasing gasoline for your gas mower.
+However, bear in mind that lawn mower batteries have a limited lifespan and will need to be replaced between 3 and 5 years, depending on usage.

 Environment